kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/support-pod-level-resources/README.md

 With this option, VPA manages only the pod-level resources stanza.
 To follow this approach, the initially defined container-level resources for `ide` must be removed so that changes in usage are reflected only in pod-level recommendations.

 **Pros**:
-* Simplifies implementation: VPA does not need to track which container-level resources were initially set.
+* VPA does not need to track which container-level resources were initially set.
 * Straightforward for users: only the pod-level resources stanza is updated, while container-level stanzas are dropped.
 * Enables shared headroom across containers in the same Pod.
 With container-only limits, a sidecar (`tool1` or `tool2`) hitting its own CPU limit could get throttled even if other containers in the Pod have idle CPU.
 Pod-level resources allow a container experiencing a spike to access idle resources from others, optimizing overall utilization.